mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 The aggregation in `ACCUMULATING_FIRED_PANES` mode could effectively produce some duplicates.
 All downstream processing steps must be aware of that fact.
-In the above scenario they could use the latest observed session as the most completed one.
+In the above scenario they could use the latest observed session as the most complete one.
 The previously emitted, partially overlapped session for user "joe" might be discarded.

 ## Speculative results